04 Mar Coronavirus (COVID-19): Some things to know

 - Always cough/sneeze into a disposable tissue or your elbow and practice cleanliness/distance appropriately.

 - Keep a healthy distance from people who are sick.
 6 feet.
 Wash hands.

-- Clean and disinfect regularly used objects and surfaces frequently.
+- Clean and disinfect (personal non-affiliated preference) regularly used objects and surfaces frequently.

 - Clean and change your bedding weekly.